Samba school: Allegorical floats and props

 One of the judging categories is the allegorical floats, filled with sculptures of wood, plastic, Styrofoam and other materials, decorated to represent the elements of the plot.
 In the Special Group performance of Rio de Janeiro, floats currently may not exceed eight meters and fifty centimeters wide and nine meters and eighty centimeters tall.

 The first float of the parade often includes a stylised depiction of the school.
 Some schools, such as Portela for example, always bring their winged eagle symbol, regardless of plot.
 The greatest floats can reach up to 13 meters high and 60 meters in length, which sometimes affects their entry into the parade ground.
 These floats are propelled by hand with people who are below or behind the float.
 No float can be moved by an engine (during the 1990s, it was to prevent the risk of fire.

 Progression and harmony

 The progression or evolution of the school's parade as it develops its story is of great importance to the judges.
 Anyone watching should have the impression that the school is a single body, a continuous row.
 There is no requirement that the components perform samba, but they must move with a degree of unison and good timing.
 Schools that suffer dramatic changes in its parade speed, parading sometimes very quickly, sometimes slowly, are usually penalized.

-Schools where the participants do not sing the samba, or sing badly, may receiving lower points.
+Schools where the participants do not sing the samba, or sing badly, may receive less points.